Evidence Rating: Promising | One study

 Youth in the RRFT treatment group reported fewer days of substance use, compared with youth in the TAU control group, at the 18-month follow up.
 This difference was statistically significant.

-Danielson and colleagues (2012) conducted a randomized controlled trial evaluating the effectiveness of Risk Reduction through Family Therapy (RRFT) on a sample of 30 treatment-seeking adolescents and their caregivers who had been recruited from an urban clinic specializing in the treatment of trauma.
-Youth eligible for participation were 1) between the ages of 12–17, 2) had experienced at least one lifetime childhood sexual assault that could be recollected by the youth, and 3) did not have severe learning disabilities.
+Danielson and colleagues (2012) conducted a randomized controlled trial evaluating the effectiveness of Risk Reduction through Family Therapy on a sample of 30 treatment-seeking adolescents and their caregivers who had been recruited from an urban clinic specializing in trauma treatment.
+Youth eligible for participation were age 12–17, had experienced at least one lifetime childhood sexual assault that the youth could recollect, and did not have severe learning disabilities.

 Eighty-eight percent of the participants were female.
 Of the sample, 46 percent were Black, 37 percent were white, 4 percent were Native American, 8 percent were biracial, and 4 percent were Hispanic.
-About 70 percent received Medicaid.
-The age of participants ranged from 13–17 years old, and the age of first/only childhood sexual assault experience ranged from 4–15 years old.
-Roughly 67 percent reported having experienced other traumatic events (other than childhood sexual assault), and the average time since the most recent assault was 3.7 years.
+The age of participants ranged from 13 to 17 years old, and their age at first/only childhood sexual assault experience ranged from 4 to 15 years.
+Roughly 67 percent reported having experienced additional traumatic events (other than childhood sexual assault), and the average time since the most recent assault was 3.7 years.

-The sample consisted of 108 females (87 percent) and 16 males (12 percent), who were, on average, 15 years old.
-At baseline, 74 percent of sample participants endorsed alcohol use, 86 percent endorsed marijuana use, 12 percent endorsed other non-nicotine drug use, and youth in both groups reported an average of 3.6 different traumatic event types.
-There were statistically significant differences between the two groups in total PTSD symptom severity.
-Specifically, the treatment group had higher scores than the TAU control group at baseline for caregiver reports of PTSD symptom severity (49.10 for the treatment group youth, compared with 42.28 for TAU control group youth).
+Youth in the Risk Reduction through Family Therapy treatment group were an average of 15.3 years old, 85.2 percent female, 65.6 percent white, 27.9 percent Black, 4.9 percent Latino, 1.6 percent biracial, and 3.3 percent Hispanic ethnicity.
+Youth in the treatment-as-usual control group were an average of 15.3 years old, 88.9 percent female, 60.3 percent white, 30.2 percent Black, 6.3 percent Latino, 3.2 percent biracial, and 6.3 percent Hispanic ethnicity.
+At baseline, 74 percent of all sample participants endorsed alcohol use, 86 percent endorsed marijuana use, 12 percent endorsed other non-nicotine drug use, and youth in both groups reported an average of 3.6 different traumatic event types.
+There were statistically significant baseline differences between the two groups in total PTSD symptom severity.
+Specifically, the treatment group had higher scores than the control group at baseline for caregiver reports of PTSD symptom severity (49.10 for the treatment group youth, compared with 42.3 for control group youth).
 No statistical adjustment was used to account for this difference.
-There were no statistically significant differences at baseline between treatment and control groups in youth reports on PTSD symptom severity.
-Additionally, there were no statistically significant differences between the two groups at baseline on any other outcomes.
+There were no statistically significant differences at baseline between treatment and control groups in youth reports on PTSD symptom severity or on any other outcome.

-The outcomes of interest included any substance use, number of days of substance use, PTSD symptoms reported by adolescents, and PTSD symptoms reported by caregivers.
+The outcomes of interest included any nontobacco substance use, number of days of substance use, PTSD symptoms reported by adolescents, and PTSD symptoms reported by caregivers.
 The number of substance-using days was measured using self-reported data at baseline and 3, 6, 12, and 18 months after baseline using the timeline follow-back method.
-Symptoms of PTSD were assessed at all five time points using the University of California, Los Angeles Posttraumatic Stress Disorder Reaction Index (UCLA-PTSD-RI), adolescent and caregiver versions.
-The CrimeSolutions review of this study focused on the results at 18 months after baseline.
-Because of the nested nature of the data, mixed-effects formulations of general linear (continuous; maximum likelihood estimation) and generalized linear (Bernoulli and negative binomial; numerical integration and adaptive quadrature) regression models were used to assess the impact of the treatment on the outcomes.
-For nonlinear outcomes, the magnitude of effects was reflected by odds ratios and event rates.
-The study authors did not conduct subgroup analyses.
+Symptoms of PTSD were assessed at all five time points using the University of California, Los Angeles Posttraumatic Stress Disorder Reaction Index, adolescent and caregiver versions.
+(The CrimeSolutions review of this study focused on the results at 18 months after baseline.)

 These sources were used in the development of the program profile: